DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAxisSettings/label/position.md

 ---
 ---
 ##### shortDescription
-Specifies a label position relative to the chart or its axis.
+Specifies a labels position relative to the chart or its axis.

 ---